MrIlyar/rsschool-cv/cv.md

 ### **Summary**

-My main goal to apply for this course to improve my skills.
+My main goal to apply for this course is to improve my skills.

 ### **Skills**